the-catman/objectab/README.md

 // You can store positive numbers, it's just not very space efficient since it uses 1 extra bit to store the sign writer.vi(-123032321n);

-// This is a null terminated string.
+// This is a null terminated string (NT string).
 This is an okay way of storing data, since trying to include a null character anywhere in the string breaks it. writer.string("Hello!");

-// This is a length-based string.
+// This is a length-based string (LN string).
 Before the string data, it appends the string's length.
-// CURRENTLY VERY DANGEROUS, since the sender could be malicious and specify the length to be extremely long.
+// The current version checks whether the reader is going out of bounds of the Uint8Array, and if it is, the loop is exited.
-// This will hopefully be fixed in the next version, where I will add out of bound checks writer.stringLN("Hello from LENGTH!");
+// Therefore, this is pretty safe. writer.stringLN("Hello from LENGTH!");

 // Writer.out() outputs the buffer as a Uint8Array